Martimiz/silverstripe-languageprefix/README.md

 ## Changes in this version

+ * Preview mode and Split mode are now supported in the CMS
  * RelativeLink() now includes the languageprefix.
  * It is no longernecessary to define a Link() function in your class
  * PrefixLink() is now deprecated.
 Use Link() instead